Indolent Websites

 We know now of the dreadful fates dished out to girls (some of them impregnated by priests) in the Irish Republic: humiliated and often malnourished teenageers who had to work as slaves in nun-run laundries for the rest of their miserable lives, their babies confiscated and starved to death, or sold as orphans to childless Catholic Americans.
 Right up until the nineteen-seventies at least.
 We know very little about boys (or perhaps even babies)sodomised by priests all over Catholic Europe, especially in France and Poland.

-In Georgia, maternity units did a brisk trade in babies who, their mothers were told, died shortly after birth...but ended up as purchases all over the USSR.
+In the Georgian SSR maternity units did a brisk trade in babies who, their mothers were told, died shortly after birth...but ended up as purchases all over the USSR.
 This trade continued after the fragmentation of the Soviet Union.

 GLOSSES ON A POEM